amitchell94/tictactoe-app/README.md

-# Simple Tic Tac Toe Application
+# Simple Tic Tac Toe Android Application

 This is a simple Tic Tac Toe Android application which allows users to play a local two player mode and a single player mode against a computer.